 back home in exactly 11 hours.

 The only advantage of this long journey was that I was able to finish the 1000-page biography of Christoph Martin Wieland, the founder of modern German literature.
-Jan Philipp Reemtsma, a master of the German language, wrote a book in which he not only pulls Wieland out of oblivion but highlights Christoph Martin's services to German literature with great expertise.
+Jan Philipp Reemtsma, a master of the German language, wrote a book that not only brings Wieland out of oblivion but also highlights Christoph Martin's contributions to German literature with great expertise.
 I will discuss the highlights of this excellent book in a future blog.

 With this first blog in 2024, I wish all my readers not a good New Year but a